DevChanQ/react-native-svg-editor/README.md

 <img src="/screenshots/1.png" alt="screenshot" style="width: 200px;" />

 > :warning: This library was originally built for personal use.
-The documentation is minimal so contributions are welcomed.
+The documentation is minimal so be prepared to do a lot of code digging!

 ## Installation
 ```